peasy/Peasy.NET-Samples/README.md

 ### Using client service proxies

-Many of the configurations for the sample application involve the usage of the Web API project that results in a configuration of the following workflow: .NET Client &#8594; Business Service Command &#8594; HTTP Proxy &#8594; Web API Controller &#8594; Business Service Command &#8594; Database (or In-Memory) Proxy.
+Many of the configurations for the sample application involve the use of the Web API project resulting in a configuration of the following workflow: **.NET Client &#8594; Business Service Command &#8594; HTTP Proxy &#8594; Web API Controller &#8594; Business Service Command &#8594; Database (or In-Memory) Proxy**.

 The great thing about this configuration is that the .NET clients share the same business logic as the Web API application.
-Not only does this ensure that both applications consume the same business logic, but it ensures that non-.NET clients are also subjected to the business logic, workflow, and rules.
+Not only does this ensure that both applications consume the same business logic, but it ensures that non-.NET clients are also subjected to the business logic, workflows, and business/validation rules.

 For the majority of Insert, Update, and Delete service command methods, these types of configurations work great.
 This is especially true when these commands simply interact with a single data proxy upon successful validation of business rules.
 Most of the service commands in the sample business layer fall into this category.

-However, things can get a bit complicated when dealing with more complex commands, especially those that are responsible for orchestrating workflows or business logic that entails updating multiple resources.
+However, things can become complicated when dealing with more complex commands, especially those responsible for orchestrating workflows or business logic that updates multiple resources.

-In addition, sometimes workflows such as these need to be executed atomically within the context of a transaction.
-What may not be immediately obvious is that the .NET client that consumes a service command that has been configured to consume HTTP data proxies will have a diffult time orchestrating a rollback strategy in the event that one of the updates against one of the data proxies fail.
+Further, often times workflows such as these need to be executed atomically within the context of a transaction.
+What may not be immediately obvious is that the .NET client that consumes a service command configured to use HTTP data proxies will have a difficult time orchestrating a rollback strategy in the event that one of the updates against a data proxy fails.

 While you could certainly inject a transaction strategy into a service command that handles transactional support against multiple out-of-band HTTP invocations, it's nothing short of trivial.